LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-01-24-rustlings-strings.md

   |                        help: consider borrowing here: `&word`
 ```

-Why does compiler expects string slice(`&str`)?
+Why does the compiler expect string slice(`&str`)?
 Because function signature says so.

 ```rust
 fn is_a_color_word(attempt: &str) -> bool
 ```

-Rustlings comment says we shouldn't modify function signature.
-So we have to modify argument to pass `&str` instead of
+Rustlings comment says we shouldn't modify the function signature.
+So we have to modify the argument to pass `&str` instead of
-`String` as compiler suggests.
+`String` as the compiler suggests.

-Rust compiler knows a lot, and it's suggestion is worth reading.
-So anytime compiler refuses to compile your code,
+Rust compiler knows a lot, and its suggestion is worth reading.
+So anytime the compiler refuses to compile your code,
 it is wise to check the error message.

 ```rust